Gauthamante Radham: Plot

 Gauthaman is now waiting anxiously for a car to arrive in his house.
-However, on the day the car arrived, Gauthaman was as expected not happy, but instead gloomy as he got a small car and not the one he selected.
+However, on the day the car arrived, Gauthaman was as expected not happy, but instead gloomy as he got a Tata Nano and not the one he selected.
 He argues with the whole family to take back the car.
 But Ramachandran consoles him that Shibu Ashaan suggested the small car.
 Gauthaman came to know that Shibu Ashaan cheated him forgetting the credit he gave his teacher in the day of getting license.
 Muthassi takes care of the vehicle and names it 'Nanappan'.
 However Gauthaman is still not satisfied.
 His family shows the pride of it in the society.
 All plans to go for a long ride on Kunjoottan after spoiling his personal activities.
 Gauthaman's relatives tease him of buying a small low rated car.
 Gauthaman is angry on his family now.
 Soon, Gauthaman and his friends take the car to Munnar where they decide to trash and destroy it.
 However, this changes as Gauthaman tells them to stop.
 Once he returns home the next day, his father asks him to run a small errand.
 In the process of it, a biker Kalyani breaks the mirror.
 Venki gets mad and they crash the car into her.

 Kalyani complains to the police and they decide to compromise.
 Gauthaman has to deal with Kalyani's hospital expenses.

 One day Gauthaman's neighbor falls fits and Gauthaman uses his small car to take him to the hospital on time.
 Kalyani gets angry on Gauthaman as he did not pick her call but on knowing the truth she falls for him.
 They both fall in love and Gauthaman's family accepts the relationship but Kalyani's father rejects him because he has no job yet.